MisterJohney/Python-Voice-Assistant/README.md

 This project does what the title says.
 Work in progress...

 ## Installation
+Note: as of now the voice assistant is supported on python 3.11.9 because of openai-whisper package.
 It is recommended to install this programm on a python virtual enviroment.
 To do that, run:
 ```sh
 python3 -m venv envitoment-name